shautvast/Sqlighte.rs/README.md

 # Sqlighte.Rs

 * rust version of https://gitlab.com/sander-hautvast/sqlighter
-* still work in progress

-Creating a database will be as simple as:
+Creating a database is as simple as:
 ```rust
 fn test_build() -> Result<(), Error> {
         let mut builder = Builder::new();